-The Town of Van Horn City Offices, including City Hall, City-County Library, Clark Hotel Museum and the Convention Center are now open to the public.
+The Town of Van Horn City Offices, including City Hall, City-County Library, Clark Hotel Museum, the Convention Center, and the Utility Office are open to the public.

 City Hall lobby is open Monday through Friday, from 7:00 a.m. until noon, and from 1:00 p.m. until 4:00 p.m.

 Face coverings are recommended when conducting business inside City Hall, City-County Library, Clark Hotel Museum, and Convention Center.

 City Hall staff is also reachable via phone and email during business hours.
 Payments can also be left in the drop box located in the lobby of City Hall.

 Bill Pay: Call 432-283-2050, if the line is busy you may pay online at Online payment or send an email to firstname.lastname@example.org with your phone number and service address; one of the clerks will call you back.

 New Services: Fill out appropriate application Residential Application or Commercial Application and email it to email@example.com or firstname.lastname@example.org; one of the clerks will call you to finish the process.